 Tucked away in extreme northwest Philadelphia, Chestnut Hill began its life as a popular getaway spot for the Center City elite during the Revolutionary War, thanks to its bucolic beauty and cooler summer temperatures due to its higher elevation.

-Even though its namesake chestnut trees are nearly extinct, the area is known as Philly’s garden district, and is home to the Philadelphia Cricket Club, the oldest country club in the nation.
-For the rest of us, Chestnut Hill is adjacent to sprawling 2,000-acre Wissahickon Valley Park, with 50 miles of walking, hiking, and biking trails.
+Even though its namesake chestnut trees are nearly extinct, the area is known as Philly’s garden district and is home to the Philadelphia Cricket Club, the oldest country club in the nation.
+For the rest of us, Chestnut Hill is adjacent to sprawling 1,800-acre Wissahickon Valley Park, with more than 50 miles of walking, hiking, and biking trails.

 Transportation: Only about 12 miles from Center City, Chestnut Hill is a relatively easy 25- to 30-minute commute by car.
 The neighborhood is also served by two SEPTA Regional Rail commuter train lines, both about a 45-minute ride into Center City.

 Following the former Pennsylvania Railroad’s suburban easement, the Main Line is a series of 20 or so interconnected upscale towns northwest of the city along the borders of Montgomery, Delaware, and Chester Counties.
-Among the best suburbs of Philadelphia, some of the wealthiest communities in the nation dot the Main Line, including estate towns Lower Merion, Devon, Malvern, and Gladwyne, and a dozen university communities like Haverford, Villanova, and Bryn Mawr.
+Considered one of the best Philadelphia neighborhoods, some of the wealthiest communities in the nation dot the Main Line, including estate towns Lower Merion, Devon, Gladwyne, and Malvern, as well as a dozen university communities like Haverford, Villanova, and Bryn Mawr.

-The old money suburbs feature a number of world-renowned golf clubs, such as Aronimink, Merion, and the 130-year-old Philadelphia Country Club.
+The old-money suburbs feature a number of world-renowned golf clubs, such as Aronimink, Merion, and the 133-year-old Philadelphia Country Club.
 The area is also home to the Devon Horse Show, the oldest and largest horse competition in America.

 Transportation: The Main Line is bisected by U.S. Route 30, with direct access into Philadelphia by car and via train along two SEPTA regional rail lines.
 A typical commute time into Center City is about 25 minutes, whether driving or hopping a regional rail train.

-In Center City, Philadelphia’s downtown area, Rittenhouse Square is one of the most beloved and fashionable regions of Philly.
+What is the most expensive area to live in Philadelphia?
+Many people would tell you it’s the prestigious and affluent Rittenhouse Square.
 Named for one of the original five public squares as laid out by William Penn for his “greene country towne,” Rittenhouse today is a land of upscale high-rise condos and apartments towering over the historic park.
-Its cost of living is also among the highest in Philadelphia.

 Each day, dog walkers, artists, the after-work crowd, and young couples populate the park, lunching on benches and strolling the streets.
 You’ll often find locals: